lucia-corsan/Formula-One-ML/README.md

 ## Key Features

+- **Prediction of the champion in the next season**
 - **Driver Performance Analysis**: Explore how drivers perform across different races and seasons.
 - **Race Strategy Optimization**: Analyze race data to optimize pit stop strategies and track performance.
 - **Team Comparison**: Compare the performance of different F1 teams over time.
-- **Data Visualization**: Visualize complex F1 data in intuitive and informative ways.
+- **Data Visualization**: Visualize complex F1 data in an intuitive Looker dashboard.

 ## Expected Results
 The final result should represent accurately the statistics and outputs of the ML models for the Formula One drivers, cars and teams in a Looker Dashboard.

-Some examples of the ML models to compare are:
+The ML models to compare its feature importances are:
 - Random Forest
 - Linear Regression
 - MLP